mapmeld/geo-game-rails/README.md

 ### Value of Likes in Scoring

+Instagram users often use a heart button to Like each other's photos.

-Likes are added to the score of recent photos in /app/helpers/application_helper.rb.
+Likes are added to the location-based score of recent photos in /app/helpers/application_helper.rb.

 If you don't like this, remove or comment out these two blocks of code: